 A Brief History

 Last year on August 14, 2014, we ran a list of wonderful products named after the city they are associated with or came from.
 This year we will repeat the process, and name 10 more such wonderful products.
 We will try to cover many different types of products.
-What items would you add to the list?
 (We may get a little liberal with what we include as a city, and expand it to include a state, region, or country this time.)

 10. Kentucky Long Rifle.